sunilangadi2/ceph-ci/doc/dev/cephfs-mirroring.rst

 never getting picked up for synchronization.

 Snapshots on the secondary filesystem stores the snap-id of the snapshot it was synchronized from.
-This metadata is stored in `SnapInfo` structure.
+This metadata is stored in `SnapInfo` structure on the MDS.

 Interfaces
 ----------